technomancy/concourse/README.markdown

 attend in the first place.
 It's based on an (application written for Railsday 2006)[http://technomancy.us/47].

+To see the original in action, see http://concourse.technomancy.us

 # The Concept

 OK, so you've got this meeting, right?
 A bunch of people have to come